infocom2018/htor/README.md

 ### Run the demo code to experience HTor!

-To run the demo client code, Follow the instructions below
+To run the demo client code, please download file ‘simple_client.py’ and follow the instructions stated in file ‘HTor_HOWTO.pdf’.
+If you have questions about HTor, please contact infocom2018anonymous@gmail.com.